 Customer Care!
 Customer Care is what you learn from a broken faucet.
+How do you really calculate and evaluate good customer care?
+What is really good customer care?
 We have been in the business of customer care training for over a decade.
 We keep on teaching hundreds and thousands of individuals, organizations, and large organizations about best practices.
 However, there’s so many things that you can learn by looking at the things around you.
 Let’s take the example of a broken faucet.
 Yes, a broken faucet.
 At this stage, you must be thinking that I’m going crazy.
 That is certainly not the case.

 Just give water droplets time and a bit of pathway and you will see first hand catastrophic impact.
 That is the reality of water droplets from a broken faucet.
 But the question really is, how does that apply to customer care.
 The answer lies in the impact that water droplets do.
 Our research has shown that companies and organizations all across the world that have had consistent gaps in customer execution have eventually fallen prey.
 A small gap in customer execution will pay way for disastrous results.
 And the problem here is that the gaps can be people or process driven.